FlashForth is a standalone native Forth operating system

 FlashForth has been tested on the Arduino Duemilanove, Mega 2560 R3 and Uno R3.

 Preprogrammed Atmega328 chips with FF for the ArduinoUno R3 can be ordered from oh2aun at gmail.com

 FF is case sensitive.
 All FF core words are written in lowercase letters and hex numbers must be entered in lower case also.

 Although the FF core words are in lower case, in documentation the FF core words may be written in UPPERCASE to make it clear that a Forth word is referred to.

 Forth source code can be interpreted and compiled by loading it via a terminal emulator.

-The USB serial emulation requires that you use a PIC chip with inbuilt USB tranceiver.
+The USB serial emulation requires that you use a PIC18F chip with inbuilt USB tranceiver.

 The default UART setting is 38400, 1, N, XON/XOFF.
 It is mandatory to enable inband flow control (XON/XOFF).
 When FF stores data in flash, the chip will stop responding for up to 20 milliseconds.
 XOFF will prevent the terminal emulator from sending characters to FF while data is being stored into flash.